Alkaline Water: Mercola’s Claims Addressed

 My Choice For Alkaline Water

-Mercola and Tomasz both endorse carbon block filters in the interview—which is part of the Life Ionizer (in addition to 9 other stages of filtration in the ionizer itself).
+Mercola and Tomasz both endorse carbon block filters in the interview—which is part of the Influence Ionizer (in addition to 9 other stages of filtration in the ionizer itself).
 The Super Filter reduces over 1,000 volatile organic chemicals (VOCs) by up to 99 percent.
 The company’s patent-pending Vitamin C Ceramic-block Filter Technology reduces not only chlorine, but chloramines as well, which are very difficult to eliminate (even R.O. systems don’t).
-Life was tested by ETRLabs.com, and their water outperformed all the other companies tested for filtration success.
+The Influence Ionizer was tested by ETRLabs.com, and their water outperformed all the other companies tested for filtration success.

 At the end of Mercola’s article, he sells us again on Nutritional Typing.
 And then he says—with no backup for this claim—“A diet that makes one person ‘acidic’ may make another person ‘alkaline.’”